wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 needed in MTLB.
 Lastly, the fine-grained mapping scheme in MTLB also enables separate permission bits for each regular page sized block, which can be useful sometimes even for a huge page (e.g. cheap copy-on-write).

+The MTLB proposal consists of three parts.
+The first part is the page table specification that defines the format and semantics of the table.
+The second part is the MTLB hardware that supports address translation from shadow address to the physical address space.
+The third part is Operating Systems support for MTLB.
+We discuss each parts in the following paragraphs.